ministryofjustice/hmpps-education-and-work-plan-ui/README.md

 * `application-insights` - Standard HMPPS Digital configuration; used for telemetry and event tracing.
 * `frontend-componenents` - Standard HMPPS Digital configuration; used to retrieve the html and css for the DPS header and footer.
 Uses the system token.
 * `prisoner-search` - Used to return the list of prisoners in the user's active prison (active caseload ID) and to return individual prisoner records.
 Uses the system token.
+* `prison-register` - Used to return prison information in order to render prison names in the UI.
+Uses the system token.
 * `curious-api` - Used to retrieve the prisoner's initial functional skill assessments, neurodiversity support needs, and in-prison qualifications and achievements.
 Uses the system token.
 * `education-and-work-plan-api` - Used to record and retrieve prisoner action plan and goals, and retrieve timeline events.
 Uses the user token.
 * `ciag-inducation-api` - Used to return the prisoner's CIAG Induction record.
 Uses the user token.